 Today is Halloween!
-It can be a fun night where you dress up your kid, take a cute photo and parade them around your neighborhood.
+It can be a fun night where you dress up your kid, take a cute photo, and parade them around your neighborhood.
 As much as our kids look forward to wearing a costume and eating lots of candy, it can be a costly holiday.
 If you are like me, you may find it difficult justifying spending $30 -$40 (that can even be on the low side for a child’s costume) on your kid to be a pumpkin for a few hours.
-They typically will not remember it and you end donating the costume to good will a few months later.
-The good news is Halloween doesn’t have to be a weight on your wallet.
+They typically will not remember it and get one-time use out of it.
+The good news is Halloween doesn’t have to be a burden on your wallet.
 Here are 5 awesome ways to save on costumes so you don’t have to break the bank this Halloween.

 You can significantly save on costumes by purchasing them after Halloween ends.
-Many of the pop up stores need to get rid of their inventory before they close out.
-You can find items at deep discount.
+Many of the pop-up stores need to get rid of their inventory before they closeout and sell their leftovers at deep discounts.
 You can get the next size or two up for your child.
 It is now October 31st, and already I see 90% discount offers for costumes.

 Con: You are betting that you will know your child’s size in a year.
-You are risking getting a costume that can be too small if they have a massive growth spurt or too large if you over estimate.
-Even with a discount you still may need to spend $20 for one day.
+The is risk is the costume might be too small if they have a massive growth spurt or too large if you overestimate.
+Even with a discount, you still may need to spend $20 for one day.

-This is a great way to be cost effective and creative when it comes to your child’s costume.
-There are tons of great ideas out that there that you can find online or on Pinterest.
-Need ideas?
-Here are 95 https://www.countryliving.com/diy-crafts/g1360/halloween-costumes-for-kids/?slide=1
+This is a great way to save on costumes and be creative with your child’s costume.
+There are tons of great ideas that you can find online.
+Need help?
+Here are 95.

 If you have a group of mom friends with kids that are a little older or a little younger, you can swap or rotate costumes each year.
-This is a great way to save on costumes because you buy one costume, save it for next year, give it to your younger friend’s kid and vice versa.
+This is a great way to save on costumes because you buy one, save it for next year, give it to your younger friend’s kid, and vice versa.
 The more mommy friends you bring into your circle, the more costumes you can share.

 Pro: This is a great way to save money and get more use out of the same costume